stanac/MarlinBits.SqliteBatchOps/README.md

 Somewhat better results are achieved with lowering wait time, but not significantly.

-## When to use the library and when not to use it
+## When not to use the library

 Looking at the tables above it is clear that this library should not be used for databases with low number of concurrent commands.
 In other words, don't use it for single client applications (like mobile or desktop applications).
 Also this library is not suitable for internal web applications with low number of user, or low number of writes.

+## When to use the library

-If you are developing web application (SSR/API) with burst write loads (where you expect more than 50 writes per second) I would recommend to use the library, and only in WAL mode.
+If you are developing web application (SSR/API) with burst write loads (where you expect to exceed more than 50 writes per second)
+I would recommend to use the library, and only in WAL mode.